 - For slide decks and posters, no body text should be smaller than 24 points.

 - Pay special attention to axis labels and legends on plots, which often need to be scaled up significantly to meet this minimum.

 - See the resources section for more detailed type size requirements.

 Use an easy-to-read font

 - Simple fonts with consistent thickness are often easier to read from a distance.
 Choose templates or themes that feature sans serif fonts with high legibility.

-Use sufficient contrast between colors ("luminance contrast")
+Use sufficient contrast between colors

-Consider how to use motion or animations
+Consider how to use motion or animations in slide decks

 - Animating slides can be helpful to avoid having too much text on any given slide.
 However, motion or excessive animation can be distracting, difficult to read, or make people ill.
 This includes text or images flying in from the side.